Tagovailoa stays hot, throws for 3 TDs, Dolphins rout Browns

-In a game that was a blowout by the fourth quarter, Tagovailoa connected with three receivers for his third straight three-touchdown game.
+In a game that was a blowout by the fourth quarter, Tagovailoa connected with three receivers for his third straight three-touchdown performance.

+“Tua is playing very, very high-level football,” Dolphins coach Mike McDaniel said.
+“It's phenomenal to watch.”

 Since returning in Week 7, Tagovailoa has 10 TD passes and no interceptions.
 He finished with 285 yards on 25-of-32 passing Sunday.